canonical/subiquity/doc/reference/autoinstall-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The size of a partition or logical volume in curtin is specified as a number of
 bytes.
-The autoinstall config is more flexible:
+The autoinstall configuration is more flexible:

 * You can specify the size using the "1G", "512M" syntax supported in the
   installer UI.